Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 In Icinga 1.x broker modules may only be loaded once which means it is not easily possible to have one Icinga instance write to multiple IDO databases.
 Due to the way objects work in Icinga 2 it is possible to set up multiple IDO database instances.

+## Distributed Monitoring

+Icinga 1.x uses the native "obsess over host/service" method which requires the NSCA addon passing the slave's checkresults passively onto the master's external command pipe.
+While this method may be used for check load distribution, it does not provide any configuration distribution out-of-the-box.
+Furthermore comments, downtimes and other stateful runtime data is not synced between the master and slave nodes.
+There are addons available solving the check and configuration distribution problems Icinga 1.x distributed monitoring currently suffers from.

+Icinga 2 implements a new built-in distributed monitoring architecture, including config and check distribution, IPv4/IPv6 support, SSL certificates and domain support for DMZ.
+High Availability and load balancing are also part of the Icinga 2 Cluster setup.